A Novel Method to Predict Phase Fraction Based on the Solidification Time on the Cooling Curve

 Abstract

 The phase fraction plays a critical role in determining the solidification characteristics of metallic alloys.
-In this study, we propose a simplified method for estimating phase fraction based on the solidification time in cooling curves.
-The method was validated through experimental analysis of Al-18wt%Cu and Fe42Ni42B16 alloys, where phase fractions derived from cooling curves were compared with quantitative microstructure evaluations using computer-aided image analysis and the box-counting method.
-Results demonstrate strong consistency between the estimated phase fractions and experimental measurements, confirming the method’s reliability.
-The present method is easier operating, since it does not need derivative and integrals operations compared to Newtonian thermal analysis and Fourier thermal analysis methods.
-Furthermore, two key relationships deduced from the cooling curves were identified and analyzed: V/Rc=D/ΔT and RΔt=constant.
+In this study, we propose a novel method (fs = (t − tl)/(ts − tl)) for estimating the phase fraction based on the solidification time in cooling curves.
+This method was validated through an experimental analysis of Al-18 wt%Cu and Fe42Ni42B16 alloys, where the phase fractions derived from cooling curves were compared with quantitative microstructure evaluations using computer-aided image analysis and the box-counting method.
+Then, a comparison between the analysis using the present novel method and Newtonian thermal analysis demonstrates good agreement between the results.
+The present method is easier to operate, since it does not need derivative and integral operations as in Newtonian thermal analysis.
+In addition, based on the characteristics of the cooling curve, we also found two other relationships—V/Rc = D/ΔTc and RΔt = constant, where V is the solidification rate, Rc is the recalescence rate, D is the diameter of the focal area of the pyrometer, ΔTc is the recalescence height, R is the cooling rate, and Δt is the solidification plateau time.
 These findings establish an operational framework for quantifying phase fractions and solidification rates in rapid solidification.

 Article activity feed